COSC3020/isomorphism-nodes-connectivity-rzafft1/README.md

 proof

 - if we have two graphs $A$ and $B$ that are completley connected and have the same number of nodes...
-- there exists a mapping such that any single node in $A$ can be mapped to exaclty one node in $B$ (i.e. $A$ and $B$ have the same number of nodes, and are one to one)
+- since $A$ and $B$ have the same number of nodes, there can exist a mapping such that every node in $A$ can be mapped to a unique node in $B$.
+This creates a one to one bijection between the two graphs.
-- since there is such a mapping that all nodes in $A$ have a corresponding node mapped in $B$, both graphs are completley connected such that there exists an edge between every node in both graphs
+- since $A$ and $B$ are completley connected and have the same number of nodes, every node has an edge, and both graphs must have the same number of edges, so if two nodes are connected by an edge in the first graph, they must be mapped to two nodes connected by an edge in the second graph.
-- any nodes in $A$ that are connected by and edge, must also have a corresponding pair of nodes in $B$ also connected by an edge
+- this means that there exists a one to one bijection between $A$ and $B$ such that if $A = (V_1 , E_1)$ and $B = (V_2, E_2)$ then $(u,v) \in E_1$ iff $(f(u),f(v)) \in E_2$.
-- this holds the required one to one and onto bijection between $A$ and $B$
+- this fullfills the definition of isomorphism, such that there exists a one to one bijection between the nodes and edges of graphs $A$ and $B$ where two nodes in $A$ that are connected by an edge can be mapped to two nodes in $B$ connected by an edge
 - therefore, any two graphs that are completley connected and have the same number of nodes are isomorphic